 a.
 Great is the LORD, and greatly to be praised: The psalmist began simply describing the greatness of God and His worthiness to be praised.
 He connected this praise with a place: Jerusalem, described as the city of our God, in His holy mountain.

 i.
 Great is the LORD: He is great indeed.

 · He is greater: For God is greater than man (Job 33:12).

 · He is greatest of all: For the LORD is the great God, and the great King above all gods (Psalm 95:3).

 · He is greatness itself: His greatness is unsearchable (Psalm 145:3).

 i.
-This reminds us that though the psalmist certainly had the literal, historic city of Jerusalem in mind he was also carried away by the inspiration of the Holy Spirit to also see the idealized city of Jerusalem, the city of God, the New Jerusalem (Revelation 3:12 and 21:2).
-The two aspects do not cancel each other out; they compliment each other.
+This reminds us that though the psalmist certainly had the literal, historic city of Jerusalem in mind, he was also carried away by the inspiration of the Holy Spirit to also see the idealized city of Jerusalem, the city of God, the New Jerusalem (Revelation 3:12 and 21:2).
+The two aspects do not cancel each other out; they complement each other.

 c.
 Is Mount Zion on the sides of the north: Commentators are divided on the meaning of this phrase.
 Many or most think it describes Jerusalem’s situation mainly on the northern slope of Mount Zion, though this is contested.
 It’s possible that by sides of the north the psalmist intended us to connect literal Jerusalem with God’s heavenly city.